DarioBranco94/federated-learning-clients-server-simulation/README.md

 3. The server aggregates the weights from all clients, generating a new model.
 4. The server sends the new federated model to the clients.
 This sequence is iterated for a predetermined number of rounds, at the end of which, clients send the server accuracy and loss data of the federated model before closing the connection with the server.

+## File Structure

+The project is organized into several top-level folders, each with a distinct purpose to support simulation, configuration, and execution of federated learning experiments.

+-   **data/**

+    Contains all datasets and experiment outputs.

+    -   **data/input/**
+        Used to load local datasets (if not using TFF datasets).
+This can contain CSV, image folders, or pre-processed data files.
+    -   **data/output/**
+        Stores the outputs of each experiment.
+    -   **evaluations/**
+        Contains subfolders named after each experiment.
+Each folder includes:
+        -   Model performance metrics: accuracy, loss, confusion matrix
+        -   An XML report with:
+            -   The **configuration model** used (neural network structure)
+            -   The **deployment profile**, describing the machine where the experiment was executed
+            -   Key Performance Indicators (**KPIs**), such as:
+            -   Accuracy
+            -   Loss
+            -   Number of instructions
+            -   RAM usage
+            -   Execution time
+-   **logs/**
+    Stores the log files for both clients and server from the most recent execution.
+-   **helm/**

+    Contains everything related to the deployment of the Federated Learning system using **Helm** and **Kubernetes**.

+-   **templates/**
+    Helm templates defining Kubernetes resources:
+-   server-deployment.yaml:
+    Deployment and Service definition for the central server
+-   client-job.yaml:
+    Indexed Job for parallel training on multiple clients with unique IDs
+-   pv.yaml and pvc.yaml:
+    Persistent Volumes and Claims to retain:
+-   Logs
+-   Evaluation results
+    These volumes ensure that experiment data persists even after pods are terminated.
+-   **Chart.yaml**
+    Main configuration file for the Helm chart.
+Defines metadata and dependencies for the FL deployment.
+-   **values.yaml**
+    User-editable configuration file for the experiment.
+    It defines the parameters for launching a Federated Learning session, we will describe in details those parameters in next sections.

+The experiment results are saved in `/app/output/evaluations/`, and logs in `/app/output/logs/`.
+These folders are mounted from Kubernetes volumes and **should not be modified manually**.

+-   **src/**

+    The core logic of the benchmarking framework.
+It contains all the codebase to run the Benchmarking software along with user defined classes to allow the usage of user defined models and data.

+-   **models/**
+    Contains all available deep learning models.
+    Each model must be implemented as a single class and must define the method:

+    `get_skeleton_model(input_shape) -> keras.Model
+     `

+-   **dataloaders/**
+    Contains dataset loader classes used to simulate data distribution to clients.
+    Each loader class must implement:

+    `load_dataset(client_id) -> x_train, x_test, y_train, y_test
+     `

+    In real federated learning, each client owns its own data.
+Here, data is **simulated** and partitioned using client_id.

 ###  Server
 The server component is defined by the abstract class [TCPServer](/src/TCPServer.py).
 The constructor requires three main parameters: